Deepansh678/Magik-Melts/README.md

-# Magik Elts - Ignite the Enchantment
+# Magik MElts - Ignite the Enchantment

 Welcome to Magik Elts, where every candle tells a story and sparks a little magic in your life.
 Our artisanal candles are crafted with care, blending premium waxes, enchanting fragrances, and mystical designs to create an unforgettable sensory experience.